|

 Although I am currently using colored glass to highlight the blossoms of my flowers, clear glass has always been integral to my sculptures.
 I believe that the purity of clear glass lends a mystical feel to the flowers, emphasizing the delicacy and fragility of our natural world.
 The colored blossoms provide a vibrant focal point while the clear glass challenges the observer to look more closely and to use his/her imagination to complete my vision.

-"Artist" Philharmonic Center for the Arts, North Carolina Natural Museum of Science, The Glass Art Society, The American Craft Council, The Southern Highlands Guild, Ohio Designer Craftsmen, Handmade in America, Piedmont Craftsmen, Carolina Designer Craftsmen, Lexington Art League, and North Carolina Mountain Arts Alliance.
+I am proud and honored to be affiliated with: "Artist" Philharmonic Center for the Arts, North Carolina Natural Museum of Science, The Glass Art Society, The American Craft Council, The Southern Highlands Guild, Ohio Designer Craftsmen, Handmade in America, Piedmont Craftsmen, Carolina Designer Craftsmen, Lexington Art League, and North Carolina Mountain Arts Alliance.
+We are enriched also when participating with such exceptionally talented artists in the juried art shows around the country-- to see such beauty as well as art in its many unbelievable and various forms. |

 contact us via e-mail for pricing and availability